Arudjreis/awesome-security-GRC/README.md

 * :statue_of_liberty: Federal Information Security Modernization Act - [FISMA](https://www.cisa.gov/federal-information-security-modernization-act)
 * :credit_card: Payment Card Industry Data Security Standard - [PCI-DSS](https://www.congress.gov/bill/107th-congress/house-bill/3763)
 * :hospital: Health Insurance Portability and Accountability Act - [HIPAA](https://www.hhs.gov/hipaa/index.html)
-* :us: Security and Privacy Controls for Information Systems and Organizations - [NIST SP 800-53](https://csrc.nist.gov/publications/detail/sp/800-53/rev-5/final)
+* :us_outlying_islands: Security and Privacy Controls for Information Systems and Organizations - [NIST SP 800-53](https://csrc.nist.gov/publications/detail/sp/800-53/rev-5/final)

 Added to that, each country would have specific cybersecurity regulations and standards companies would have to comply with.
 They could be specific to certain industries (critical infrastructures or financial services) or applicable to every company.
 As our planet is made of a lot of countries, we won't list the specifics here and as is often the case, US standards are picked up in most of the world anyway!